-Learn Flamenco Guitar - The Ultimate Guide
+Learn Flamenco Guitar - The Beginner Course

-This is where it all begins.
+Featuring 28 videos totaling over 6 hours of lessons, this is where it all begins.
 Whether you’re new to the guitar or just new to flamenco, this course was designed to teach you what you need to know to not only play flamenco, but to truly understand how flamenco works so that you can play now, but also continue learning.
 This course will give you the fundamentals of flamenco that many spend a lifetime trying to grasp.

 If you already play guitar or even if you already play some flamenco, we strongly encourage you take this course before continuing to the rest of the site.
 The concepts in this course will unlock many of the ‘mysteries’ of flamenco - that stuff that makes people think that flamenco is just too different or too hard to learn.
 It will also help you understand what I’m talking about in the rest of th videos on the site.